S3-working-group/s3-practical-guide/content/src/defining-agreements/develop-strategy.md

 It is usually more effective if a team or role keeper lead in developing their own strategy.

-A strategy often includes a description of the intended outcome.
+A strategy often includes a description of the intended outcome of implementing that strategy.

 As the delegator shares accountability for domains they delegate, it's valuable they review a delegatee's strategy, to check for potential impediments and suggest ways it could be improved.